Are applicants required to take the GRE or GMAT for entry into the program, and if so, is there a minimum score required?

 Are there requirements for who should write the letters of recommendation?

 We recommend having both academic and professional recommendations.
 In particular, as this is a practitioner-oriented graduate program we highly recommend having at least one professional recommendation.
+The depth of the relationship with your recommender is far more important than their title, so we suggest soliciting recommendations from individuals who are deeply familiar with your academic and professional achievements and personal qualities.

 Is an on-campus interview required?